 What is the Suburban Mosaic Book of the Year?

 Suburban communities in northern Illinois, home for many of us, continue to grow in diversity – with many people from many races and ethnic backgrounds.
 Our communities reflect a “mosaic” – a work of art patterned from distinct pieces – but together making something beautiful.
-We realize, however, that racism, religious bigotry and ethnic hostilities are still present in our communities.
-Now in its tenth year, the Suburban Mosaic Book of the Year is a program that wants to confront issues – issues of racial and social justice.
-We believe that education and communication can break down barriers between people.
+We realize, however, that racism, religious bigotry, and ethnic hostilities are still present in our communities.
+Now in its 15th year, the Suburban Mosaic Book of the Year is a program that wants to confront issues – issues of racial and social justice.

 When will the program start?

 You can begin reading the books at any time.
-Copies of selected titles will be available at participating libraries beginning in June 2017, and some will host discussion groups throughout the fall and winter.
+Copies of selected titles will be available at participating libraries, and some will host discussion groups throughout the fall and winter.
 Check with a participating library near you for more information.